erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

 ## Step 2: Understanding the SEO Helper Functions

-The FeNAgO codebase includes a powerful SEO helper library located at `libs/seo.ts`.
+The MindForU codebase includes a powerful SEO helper library located at `libs/seo.ts`.
 This library provides functions to generate appropriate SEO tags for your pages.

 ### Key Functions